 - Audio Visual Elements (e.g., intro music, photos, graphics, video clips)

 The FNCPA is developing an MRP training-for-trainers workshop to assist training officers in member services to provide ongoing workshops and updates to First Nations police services officers.
 Given that First Nations may opt to develop their own MRP laws or may fall under the Federal Provisional Rules, local training is required to ensure that officers are aware of MRP laws in the communities in which they work.

-The training-for-trainers workshops will be available in French and English in 2019/2020.
+The training-for-trainers workshops will be available in French and English.
 Member services will be sent registration information.
-Please contact Kateri Akiwenzie-Damm, FNCPA’s MRP and Communications Manager for more information.
+Please contact Cori Slaughter, FNCPA’s MRP Coordinator for more information.